This post is sponsored by Seaside Reservations in Mexico. The content is my own.

 We stayed at the Princesa de Penasco on Sandy Beach.
 From the resort we could see the city lights in downtown Rocky Point and still enjoy the quiet and peaceful resort area.
 You can see the Princesa here on the right:

 Our condo was perfect.
 It was clean and up to date, and had everything we needed to stay for a few days.
-We brought coolers full of drinks, water and snacks (we pulled the coolers right down to the beach with us!).
+We brought coolers full of drinks, water, and snacks (we pulled the coolers right down to the beach with us!).
 We also brought some sandwich making supplies for our afternoons on the beach.

 While down at the beach we hunted for sand crabs and sea snails, played football, bought yummy food from the local vendors, rented a jet-ski and enjoyed the clear water and low tide:

-The water was warm (like a bathtub!) and calm, so we felt completely comfortable allowing them to go out in it by themselves (not too far, though).
+The water was warm (like a bathtub!) and calm, so we felt completely comfortable allowing the boys to go out in it by themselves (not too far, though).
 When we were tired of the beach, we would switch to one of the Princesa’s pools.
 They were very clean and not crowded at all.

 Where To Eat In Rocky Point